braschke/PleiadesUserDocumentation/GridCertificates.md

 ## Background

-For many many years, the German GridKa Certification Authority (CA) at KIT in Karlsruhe will cease operation at 11 June 2023 as the CA cert ends.
+After many many years, the German GridKa Certification Authority (CA) at KIT in Karlsruhe will cease operation at 11 June 2023 as the CA cert ends.
-As a successor the [GÉANT](https://geant.org/) Europe's leading collaboration on network and related infrastructure and services for the benefit of research and education offers the services Sectigo Certificate Manager to obtain Grid user certificates starting now.
+As a successor the [GÉANT](https://geant.org/) Europe's leading collaboration on network and related infrastructure and services for the benefit of research and education offers the service Sectigo Certificate Manager to obtain Grid user certificates starting now.

 ## Introduction